ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 *9. Build An Explainer Video Library*

 If a picture is worth a thousand words, a one-minute video of your desktop/IDE/application with your voice discussing a technical topic is worth $1,000 in developer time savings.
 There are many tools that make it trivially easy to record and share these mini video messages, including tools built into Slack and Loom.
 Not only can you clearly convey a technical idea more easily with a screen recording and voiceover than text, but you can do it on your own time.
-The resulting video can be sped up at the viewer s discretion, and the video can be archived and rewatched later as part of an organizational knowledge base.
+The resulting video can be sped up at the viewer's discretion, and the video can be archived and rewatched later as part of an organizational knowledge base.

 As the technical leader of your team, I encourage you to regularly make these mini video explainers, especially at times when you're making changes to the architecture of the platform.
 Organize all the videos in a library in your internal wiki.
 Make sure they're complete and standalone but short and to the point; if you don't get around to critical content until the end of an overlong video, your team members might never see it.
 Also, make the approach as consistent as possible so viewers know what to expect.